intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 into the same device image if all of the following are true:

 * They share the same set of *Used* aspects,
-* They either both have no required sub-group size or both have the same required sub-group size, and
+* They either both have no required work-group size or both have the same required work-group size, and
-* They either both have no required work-group size or both have the same required work-group size.
+* They either both have the same numeric value for their required sub-group size or neither has a numeric value for a required sub-group size.
+(Note that this implies that kernels decorated with `[[intel::named_sub_group_size(automatic)]]` can be bundled together with kernels that are decorated with `[[intel::named_sub_group_size(primary)]]` and that either of these kernels could be bundled with a kernel that has no required sub-group size.)

 These criteria are an additional filter applied to the device code split algorithm after taking into account the `-fsycl-device-code-split` command line